KomanRudden/spring-boot-devtools-demo/README.md

     Build, execution, Deployment > Compiler

+#### LiveReload

-LiveReload triggers a browser refresh when a the following resources change.
+Triggers a browser refresh when a the following resources change.
 An extension is required in your browser.

     /META-INF/maven
     /META-INF/resources